MoVehrs/DynRPG-Plugins/limit_break/README.md

 **Important Image Requirements:**

-- All images must use RPG Maker's default mask color (magenta #FF00FF) for transparency
+- All images must use RPG Maker's default mask color (magenta #FF00FF) for transparency.

-- Image dimensions must be evenly divisible by the frame count when using animation
+- Image dimensions must be evenly divisible by the frame count when using animation.

-- For horizontal bars with animation: Total height must be (frame height × frame count)
+- For horizontal bars with animation: Total height must be (frame height × frame count).

-- For vertical bars with animation: Total width must be (frame width × frame count)
+- For vertical bars with animation: Total width must be (frame width × frame count).

-- Images with invalid dimensions will fail to load or display incorrectly
+- Images with invalid dimensions will fail to load or display incorrectly.